 Māori usually walked during the day, wearing light capes, and sandals made of flax or cabbage-tree leaves.
 They sometimes carried heavy loads, such as greenstone, in flax kete or kawe (packs).
 Food was caught or gathered along the way, although travellers sometimes carried dried whitebait or eels.

 Māori had many sayings about walking on a track.
 One remains true today: ‘Ka uia tonutia e koe ka roa tonu te ara; ka kāore koe e ui ka poto te ara’ (If you keep asking the distance, the path will be long; if you don’t ask, it will be short).

-The easiest route was along the beach, and was described as ‘te ara one a Hine-tuakirikiri’ – the path of the sand maid.
+The easiest route was along the beach, ‘te ara one a Hine-tuakirikiri’ – the path of the sand maid.
 In the north of the North Island, Ninety Mile Beach was used, and the west coast route from Taranaki to Wellington was a major highway, along which the invading warriors of Te Rauparaha walked in the 1820s.